Mike Garrett: College career

-Garrett signaled the dawn of the "Tailback U" era, where USC produced a stream of top tailbacks included Heisman winners O. J. Simpson (1968), Charles White (1979) and Marcus Allen (1981), as well as Heisman runners-up Anthony Davis (1974) and Ricky Bell (1976).
+Garrett signaled the dawn of the "Tailback U" era, where USC produced a stream of top tailbacks including Heisman winners O. J. Simpson (1968), Charles White (1979) and Marcus Allen (1981), as well as Heisman runners-up Anthony Davis (1974) and Ricky Bell (1976).
+He set the benchmark for all the USC tailbacks who followed him.

-Garrett was a brother of the Alpha Kappa Chapter of the Alpha Phi Omega fraternity while a student at USC.
+Garrett was a brother of the Alpha Kappa chapter of the Alpha Phi Omega fraternity while a student at USC.
 He is a member of The Pigskin Club of Washington, D.C.
 National Intercollegiate All-American Football Players Honor Roll.

 Professional career

+In 1966, the AFL and NFL still had separate drafts and competed for players.
+Garrett had also been drafted by the Pittsburgh Pirates to play baseball, and there were rumors that he had an interest in playing for the Los Angeles Rams if they would make him their first pick, or that he had already signed with the Oakland Raiders.
+So even though he had won the Heisman Trophy, he was not taken until the 20th round of the 1966 AFL draft by the Kansas City Chiefs (178th out of 181 players chosen).
+The Rams took him with the second pick of the second round in the 1966 NFL draft, but he chose the Chiefs.

-Garrett went on to play in the American Football League (AFL) with Kansas City Chiefs from 1966 to 1969 and in 1970 as the Chiefs moved to the National Football League in 1970.
-He was traded to the San Diego Chargers and remained with them until 1973.
+Garrett went on to play in the American Football League (AFL) with Kansas City Chiefs from 1966 to 1969, and in 1970 for the Chiefs in the National Football League after the leagues merged.
+During the 1970 season, he was traded to the San Diego Chargers and remained with them until 1973.